 Scottsdale Truck Accident FAQ

 Don’t worry if you have questions after a collision with an industrial vehicle.
 Being uncertain about how to proceed with a claim is normal, but it’s important to get the information you need to bring your case to a successful conclusion.
-Below, we’ve provided answers to some common questions, but if you’d like more information, please call us so that you can speak with Milton Wagner, Scottsdale truck accident lawyer.
+Below, we’ve provided answers to some common questions, but if you’d like more information, please call us so that you can speak with Our lawyer, Scottsdale truck accident lawyer.

 Can I file a wrongful death claim if my family member died in an 18-wheeler accident?